vipin-banka/hunk-catalog/README.md

   - Create c# classes and write simple mapping code.
   - Write code to read inforamtion from source and write in target.
 * **Configure Commerce Engine**
-  - This step involves configuration of mappers into your commerce engine environment files.
+  - This step involves configuration of mappers into your commerce engine environment.
   - Import process will trigger your custom mappers.

 That’s it.
 Once your commerce engine solution is deployed and bootstraped you can use the import operation.
-See sample Postman API calls and sample test console application for usage.

 ## How to use it?
 * Create a new plugin in your commerce solution.